 Credit risk arises from deposits with banks and financial institutions, as well as credit exposures to the PCC's customers.
-Deposits are not made with banks, financial institutions and other local authorities unless they meet the minimum criteria specified in the Annual Investment and Treasury Strategy, which requires that counterparties meet identified minimum credit criteria, in accordance with the Fitch, Moody's and Standard & Poor's Credit Rating Services.
-In 2017/18, the PCC has a policy not to lend any more than £10m to any individual financial institution, authority or banking group.
+This risk is minimised through the Annual Investment and Treasury Strategy3 which requires that counterparties meet the minimum credit ratings from three major credit rating agencies.
+In 2018/19, the PCC has a policy not to lend any more than £10m to any individual financial institution, authority or banking group.
+This policy is outlined on Page 38.